roytang/blog/content/post/2006/11/2006-11-11-standard-constructed-ng-galleria.md

 Game three I push hard for a while and he manages to stabilize a bit at 6.
-He plays a Sacred Mesa with only six lands in play (I took out a couple with the Acid-Moss) and I think "Good luck maintaining that.&#8221; I put up more pressure and finish with the Demonfire for three.
+He plays a Sacred Mesa with only six lands in play (I took out a couple with the Acid-Moss) and I think "Good luck maintaining that."
+I put up more pressure and finish with the Demonfire for three.

 Round 4: 1-2 vs RU Control